Keyboard shortcuts

 7. GuardSnapshot Pattern

-The guard chain separates pure evaluation from async execution, enabling testing without async runtime.
+The guard chain separates pure evaluation from async execution.
+This enables testing guard logic without an async runtime.

 Testing Pure Guard Logic